tuist/handbook/handbook/people/code-of-conduct.md

 ---
 title: Code of conduct
-titleTemplate: :title | People | Tuist GmbH Handbook
+titleTemplate: :title | People | Tuist Handbook
 description: The code of conduct for the Tuist GmbH staff.
 ---